Texoma Reservoir 2024 Survey Report

 Management Strategies

 Based on current information, Texoma Reservoir should continue to be managed with existing harvest regulations.
-Sampling will include annual gill netting at set locations to monitor Striped Bass in cooperation with ODWC (Oklahoma Department of Wildlife Conservation), and low-pulse electrofishing (LFE) for Blue Catfish will be conducted every third August.
-A joint electrofishing survey will be conducted with ODWC in spring 2023, and trap netting will be conducted in fall 2024 at randomly selected sites.
+Sampling will include annual gill netting at set locations to monitor Striped Bass in cooperation with the Oklahoma Department of Wildlife Conservation (ODWC), and low-pulse electrofishing (LFE) for Blue Catfish will be conducted every three years in August.
+A joint electrofishing survey will be conducted with ODWC in spring 2026, and trap netting will be conducted in fall 2028 at randomly selected sites.
+A passive gear creel survey will be conducted with ODWC in winter 2025/2026.
+Lone Star Bass embayment stockings will be requested to improve trophy bass potential of the reservoir.
+Continue to inform the public about the negative impacts of aquatic invasive species.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Inland Fisheries Division Monitoring and Management Program